Alcohols, Epoxides and Ethers

 Of course molecules are more complicated than belts (or velcro straps) because of the ideal 109° angles of tetrahedral carbons.
 That creates some additional complexity, notably the issue of ring strain.

 For example you are probably aware by this point that 3 and 4 membered rings are quite strained, whereas rings of size 5, 6, and 7 are relatively unstrained.
-If you’re just starting out you’re likely unaware that rings of size 8-11 are strained for a very interesting reason (transannular strain – not going to discuss that right now) and then rings of size 12 and above are generally unstrained.
+If you’re just starting out you’re likely unaware that rings of size 8-11 are strained for a very interesting reason (transannular strain) and then rings of size 12 and above are generally unstrained.

 For a student in an introductory course, a good rule of thumb is: Formation of 5 and 6 membered rings is fast.
 Formation of rings of size 7 and above is slow.
 As for the smaller ring sizes, we’ve seen examples where 3 membered rings form (from halohydrins).
 Seen less often, but also fast is the formation of 4 membered rings.